LeePengJin/weddding/docs/Task.md

 - [x] Add lighting setup for proper 3D model visibility
 - [x] Load venue base model from `venueServiceListingId`
 - [ ] Optimize rendering performance (frustum culling, LOD selection)
-- [ ] Support parent-child attachments for stacked elements so children follow the surface when it moves

 ### Technical Notes
 - Use `useGLTF` hook from `@react-three/drei` for model loading